lamat1111/autoreboot-quilibrium-node/README.md

 ### What does it do?
 It detects when a system restart is required, typically after system updates, and initiates the reboot process automatically.

-The script assumes that there is a tmux session named *quil* running, and it kills it before rebooting. **You need to implement a system to restart the node automatically after any reboot.** For instance the one below.
+The script assumes that there is a tmux session named *quil* running, and it kills it before rebooting. **You need to implement a system to restart the node automatically after any reboot.** For instance the one below (Step 1).

-The script will be executed via a cronjob (default at 2 AM UTC+1 everyday, change the cronjob settings according to your needs).
+The script will be executed via a cronjob (default at 2 AM CET everyday, change the cronjob settings according to your needs).
 The script will give a 3 minute windows to abort, in case you are working on your terminal when is executed.

 ## Step 1 - Create cronjob to run the node automatically after a reboot
 You only have to run this command once.
 This will setup a cronjob that will create your tmux session and run the node automatically after every reboot of your server.